yggdrasil-au/RemakeEngineDocs/src/development/adding_reusable_tools.md

-# Adding Reusable Tools
+# Sharing Reusable Tools

-If a utility is useful across multiple games, place it under the top-level `Tools/` directory.
-Reference it from operations using a relative path, e.g. `Tools/QuickBMS/quickbms.exe`.

-Discuss large additions with maintainers to avoid bloating the repository.
+If a tool benefits multiple modules:

+1. Place archives or binaries under the top-level `Tools/` directory and document them in `RemakeRegistry/Tools.json`.
+2. Provide a manifest entry describing download URL, checksum, and extraction details so the Tools Downloader can install it automatically.
+3. Map the resolved executable path in `Tools.local.json` so scripts can call `tool("name")` without additional configuration.
+4. Keep licences and attribution files with the tool where required.

+For module-specific tools stick to the module directory to avoid polluting the shared workspace.